eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford Sells 9,000 Shares

 - On Monday, December 13th, Glenn Darrel Sanford sold 9,000 shares of eXp World stock.
 The stock was sold at an average price of $33.66, for a total transaction of $302,940.00.

 The business also recently disclosed a quarterly dividend, which was paid on Monday, November 29th.
-Stockholders of record on Monday, November 15th were given a dividend of $0.04 per share.
-This represents a $0.16 annualized dividend and a dividend yield of 0.56%.
-The ex-dividend date of this dividend was Friday, November 12th. eXp World’s dividend payout ratio is 34.04%.
+Shareholders of record on Monday, November 15th were given a $0.04 dividend.
+This represents a $0.16 annualized dividend and a yield of 0.56%.
+The ex-dividend date was Friday, November 12th. eXp World’s payout ratio is presently 34.04%.

-EXPI has been the subject of a number of recent research reports.
-Zacks Investment Research downgraded shares of eXp World from a “buy” rating to a “hold” rating in a research note on Monday, November 8th.
-UBS Group reissued a “sell” rating on shares of eXp World in a research note on Tuesday, September 14th.
-DA Davidson lowered their target price on shares of eXp World from $66.00 to $63.00 and set a “buy” rating for the company in a research note on Thursday, November 4th.
-Finally, TheStreet downgraded shares of eXp World from a “b-” rating to a “c+” rating in a research note on Friday, November 19th.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat, eXp World currently has a consensus rating of “Hold” and a consensus price target of $55.67.
+A number of brokerages have weighed in on EXPI.
+UBS Group reissued a “sell” rating on shares of eXp World in a report on Tuesday, September 14th.
+TheStreet downgraded shares of eXp World from a “b-” rating to a “c+” rating in a report on Friday, November 19th.
+DA Davidson reduced their price objective on shares of eXp World from $66.00 to $63.00 and set a “buy” rating for the company in a report on Thursday, November 4th.
+Finally, Zacks Investment Research downgraded shares of eXp World from a “buy” rating to a “hold” rating in a report on Monday, November 8th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $55.67.

 eXp World Company Profile